ceceliacreates/invoice-generator/README.md

 # Invoice Generator
 ## A super basic script that generates an HTML invoice for the past five days at an hourly rate for 8 hours per day.

+To use: Update your info in the HTML and JS files, then open the HTML file in a browser.
+Boom!

 I made this for myself and figured I'd share.
 It works best for clients where you have a consistent number of hours and duties and generating individual invoices is tedious and you don't need advanced functionality of a time management system.

 Work descriptions can be hard-coded into the script.js file or you could store the descriptions in a JSON file and access them based on keys in the object.
 I might make this as a new feature in the future.
 Essentially the object could look like this: